charan-kilana/nodejs-aws-cicd-k8s-pipeline/docs/Jenkinsfile.md

-# Create a pipeline job
+## 🛠️ Create a Pipeline Job

-insert this code:
+You can create a new Jenkins pipeline job by using the following Jenkinsfile structure:

 ```bash
 pipeline {
     agent any